gilt/kairos/README.md

     - Possible values for a begin/end:
       - Unix timestamp
       - Date object
-      - Hash, in one of these 4 forms
+      - Hash, in one of these 4 forms:

+        either

             {
               starting: {Number|String},